vivekjoshy/openskill.py/paper/paper.md

 results in a Rank-Biased Overlap [@10.1145/1852102.1852106] of **64.11** and an accuracy of **92.03%**.

+# Discussion

+Our OpenSkill library has demonstrated significant improvements over proprietary models in terms of both speed and efficiency.
+However, we recognize that there are still areas that warrant further exploration and improvement.

+One such area is partial play.
+Ideally, a comprehensive skill ranking system should take into account both the winning and losing side of a game and adjust their ratings accordingly.
+Partial play, where only a subset of players are engaged during a match, presents a unique challenge in this regard.
+While it is theoretically easy to implement this feature, the lack of relevant data makes it difficult for us to verify its efficacy.
+Consequently, any modifications we make to such models run the risk of over-fitting the available data.
+The absence of a clearly defined metric for partial play further complicates matters, as different groups interpret it in various ways.
+Our interpretation of partial play pertains to the duration a player participates in a game, but significant work is required to operationalize this concept in a tangible way within our library.

+More substantially, as of now, OpenSkill does not support weight integration, where weights represent a player's contributions to an overall victory.
+The ability to assign different significance to different players based on their contributions could greatly improve the accuracy of a player's resulting skill rating.
+We realize the value of this feature, and it is a primary area of focus in our ongoing improvements to the library.

+On a positive note, OpenSkill does indeed support time decay, an important aspect of maintaining an accurate skill rating system.
+Over time, a player's skill can decrease due to inactivity;
+our library allows users to adjust the sigma value accordingly.
+This feature ensures that our library maintains its adaptability and relevance even when faced with variable player engagement levels.

+Despite these limitations, our OpenSkill library remains a powerful tool for video game developers and researchers tasked with competently evaluating player skills.
+It addresses several long-standing issues encountered in multiplayer video game ranking systems.
+By continuously seeking out improvements and refining our approach, we hope to make OpenSkill an ever more effective and flexible resource in the world of online gaming.

 # Acknowledgements

 We extend our sincere gratitude to Philihp Busby and the openskill.js project [@Busby_2023] for their valuable contributions,